Hip Replacement Surgery at Woodland Hospital

 What does the operation involve?

 A variety of anaesthetic techniques are possible.
 The operation usually takes between an hour and an hour and a half.

 Your surgeon will make a cut on the side of your hip and remove the damaged ball and socket.
 They will replace these with an artificial ball and socket made of metal, plastic, ceramic, or a combination of these materials

 How soon will I recover?

-You should be able to go home after four to seven days and you will need to use crutches or walking sticks for a few weeks.
+You should be able to go home after one day and you will need to use crutches or walking sticks for a few weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, you should ask a member of the healthcare team or your GP for advice.

 Most people make a good recovery, have less pain and can move about better.
 An artificial hip never feels quite the same as a normal hip and it is important to look after it in the long term.